ovn-org/ovn/Documentation/ref/ovn-logical-flows.7.rst

       flags.loopback = 1;
       next;

+- ICMP Redirect drop.
+OVN logical routers don't have a reason to forward redirect packets; they also can't really use the redirect information to change the routing decision so they just silently discard any received ICMP Redirect.
+A priority-110 flow matches ``icmp4.type == 5`` and another matches ``icmp6.type == 137``, both with action ``drop``.
+  These flows are installed before the conntrack stages, so Redirect packets are neither run through ``ct()`` nor forwarded.

 - Reply to ARP requests.

   These flows reply to ARP requests for the router's own IP address.
 The ARP